wtwilley17/Kronos-Incident/README.md

 ![geeneral tab](https://github.com/wtwilley17/Kronos-Incident/assets/93458004/16dd1ec6-52b7-470e-b7bb-8e37a93f3f16)

 The second tab introduced an intuitive dropdown menu enabling the selection of distinct employee categories.
-An addiƟonal Ɵme dropdown facilitated the isolation of movements during specific periods of the day.
+An additional time dropdown facilitated the isolation of movements during specific periods of the day.
 The chosen parameters dynamically updated the graph, allowing users to visualize employee movement patterns based on their category and chosen time.
 Complementing the graph, a table provided details, enhancing the understanding of employee trajectories.
-A weekend radio buƩon was added, to switch between weekday and weekend views.
+A weekend radio button was added, to switch between weekday and weekend views.
 This option aimed to unveil disparities in general employee movement behaviors between these timeframes.